Cell towers in space

 In 2021, when Lynk has between 24 and 36 satellites in orbit, users can expect coverage every hour, anywhere between 55 degrees north and south latitudes.
 With the company’s planned constellation of several thousand satellites by 2023, coverage will be continuous, whether in the middle of the Sahara Desert, the Amazon jungle, or the Pacific Ocean.

-Without Lynk: Limited terrestrial base stations provide local coverage, with a very expensive and separate satellite phone and subscription required for global coverage
+Without Lynk: Terrestrial cell towers provide local coverage at limited range, with a very expensive and separate satellite phone and subscription required for global coverage

-With Lynk: Subscribers receive coverage from cell towers when they have it and satellite coverage when they need it, all from their existing phone
+With Lynk: Subscribers receive coverage from terrestrial towes when they have it and satellite towers when they need it, all from their existing phone